Venryx/postgraphile-live-query-demos/README.md

 2) Start the demo's frontend-dev-server and backend-build-watcher by running: `npm start dev`

-3) Start the server, by running: `npm start server.[todo].[base/patches]` (replace bracket-texts with choice of server variant)
+3) Start the backend/server, by running: `npm start server.[todo].[base/patches]` (replace bracket-texts with choice of server variant)

-4) Start the demo's client/webpage, by navigating your browser to: http://localhost:8080
+4) Start the frontend/webpage, by navigating your browser to: http://localhost:8080

 ## Variants